mpkin/PhD-tutorials/HPC/globus.md

     > ep2=<ID goes here>
     ```

-3. You can perform various actions for each endpoint:
+3. You can perform various actions for each endpoint

     List the files and directories:
     ```